open-life-science/ols-governance/docs/ols-opportunities-events.md

 ### Open Seeds' Cohort-based roles

-16-week long cohorts of open science training and mentoring are the main services offered by OLS.
-The participant structure of cohort calls include the following:
+16-week-long cohorts of open science training and mentoring are the main services offered by OLS.
+The participant structure of cohort calls includes the following:

 1. Cohort organisers
 2. Cohort call facilitators